-The John Muir Trust is a UK charity founded in 1983.
+The John Muir Trust is a charity that was founded in 1983.
 We believe wild places are essential for the wellbeing of people and wildlife

 To conserve and protect wild places with their indigenous animals, plants and soils for the benefit of present and future generations